userx14/omblepy/README.md

 | `pip install pyserial` | <a href="https://pypi.org/project/pyserial/">pyserial</a> | v3.5 | serial communication |
 | `pip install terminaltables` | <a href="https://pypi.org/project/terminaltables/">terminaltables</a> | v3.1.1 | formated command line output table for scanned devices |

+On linux make sure the user has access to serial tty in /dev.

 ## Usage
 For the first time pairing process you need to use the -p flag and enable pairing mode by holding the bluetooth button until you see the blinking -P- in the display: